real-time-earth/rte-website/intern_program/intern_program_fall_2018_projects.md

 All resulting models will be shared with the public via https://sketchfab.com/LDEO-volcanology and will accompany educational activities.

 #### Skills Required
-Ability to handle multiple sets of files in an organized fassion, to follow existing workflows precisely, and to work with different operating systems (Mac/Windows and Linux).
+Ability to handle multiple sets of files in an organized fashion, to follow existing workflows precisely, and to work with different operating systems (Mac/Windows and Linux).

 ### Optimizing a novel lava flow simulation code